mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 ## Update the Zigbee USB Gateway adapter

-When using  ConBee II, you need to use the GCFFlasher tool.
+* When using  ConBee II, you need to use the GCFFlasher tool.
 A description and the tool can be found here: [Firmware in Windows](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Update-deCONZ-manually#update-in-windows) .
 To use [GCFFlasher](https://github.com/dresden-elektronik/gcfflasher) on Linux, you must compile it by yourself.
-Donwload the [firmware](https://deconz.dresden-elektronik.de/deconz-firmware/?C=M;O=D) and see the [Firmware Changelog](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) for changes.
+Download the [firmware](https://deconz.dresden-elektronik.de/deconz-firmware/?C=M;O=D) and see the [Firmware Changelog](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) for changes.

 ## Configuration